robert-sergio/scrapper_exercice_bairesdev/README.md

 ### How to run this project

-* Run make dependencies to install python dependencies
+* Run ``make dependencies`` to install python dependencies
+* Run ``make scrapp-all`` to execute all scrappers
+* Run ``make scrapp-selenium`` to execute selenium scrappers
+* Run ``make scrapp-playwright`` to execute selenium scrappers
-* Run make scrapp to execute the scrappers
+* Run ``make scrapp-beautifulsoup`` to execute selenium scrappers
-* Run make tests to execute tests
+* Run ``make tests`` to execute tests

 ## About this Project ?

-In this project I developed two different approaches to capture data from the freeimages website, by using BeautifulSoup and by using Selenium Webdriver.
+In this project I developed three different approaches to capture data from the freeimages website, by using BeautifulSoup, Selenium Webdriver and playwright.

-Both approaches brings 15 pages of the website and a total of ~1000 itens.
+Both approaches brings 15 pages of the website and retrieving and storing a total of ~1000 itens on a Sqlite.

-I also implemented unit tests to test the Requests Scrapper.
-Run make test to check it out.
+You can execute any scrapper by running the ``main.py`` script passing the name of the scrapper as arguments

+Example : ``python main.py --scrapper_type selenium``

 #### Scrapper using Python Requests and BeautifulSoup: